EPCCed/eidf-docs/docs/services/virtualmachines/quickstart.md

 1. Select the project that you want to join in the "Project" dropdown list - you can search for the project name or the project code, e.g. "eidf0123".

-Now you have to wait for your PI or project manager to accept your request to join.
+The project PI or manager will then need to accept your request to join the project.

 ## Accessing a VM